 The Federated Treasury Obligations Fund invests primarily in repurchase agreements collateralized by Treasury securities and U.S. Treasuries.
-It is operated in accordance with Rule 2a-7 of the Investment Company Act of 1940, as amended.
-It can reasonably be expected to have a fair value that will be unaffected by interest rate changes because the interest rates are variable and the principal can be recovered on demand.
-As noted above, as of June 30, 2007 and 2006, the cost of this money market mutual fund approximated fair value.
+The Reserve U.S. Government Fund invests in U.S. government securities and repurchase agreements collateralized by U.S. government securities.
+Both funds operate in accordance with Rule 2a-7 of the Investment Company Act of 1940, as amended.
+Both funds can reasonably be expected to have a fair value that will be unaffected by interest rate changes because the interest rates are variable and the principal can be recovered on demand.
+As noted above, as of June 30, 2008 and 2007, the cost of the money market mutual funds approximated fair value.